 And remember.
 To get that dry rub flavor into the meat on both sides, score the fat on the fatty side.
 Cut down into the fat far enough to just expose the meat, in a pattern of one inch squares.

 Smoke with the mesquite chunks.
 If you don't care for mesquite, oak will do a great job.
-When the internal temperature reaches 190 degrees, take it off, cover it, and let it rest for thirty minutes to an hour before slicing it across the grain.
+When the brisket is tender, at an internal temperature of 190 to 200 degrees, take it off, cover it, and let it rest for thirty minutes to an hour before slicing it across the grain.

 Now that the Lone Stars are gone, pull out the Shiner Bock.
 Texas Smoked Brisket has a lot of flavor, and the rich bock beer compliments that flavor nicely.